offbynull/actors/README.md

 #### Actors

-An Actor is an isolated class which communicates with the outside world through message-passing.
+An Actor is an isolated class that communicates with the outside world through message-passing.

 Actors must adhere to the following constraints: